Clicky

 Are mobility scooters covered in Canada?

-Coverage for mobility scooters in Canada varies according to the province you live in.
-In Ontario, for example, Mobility Scooters are partially covered by the ADP Program (Assistive Devices Program) of Ontario.
-Prospective clients of the program need be assessed by an Occupational Therapist or Physiotherapist who is an ADP Prescriber.
+Prospective clients of the program need to be assessed by an Occupational Therapist or Physiotherapist who is an ADP Prescriber.
 If eligible in 2023, ADP will cover 75% of $2395 of the value of a mobility scooter.
-Other provinces have different eligibility requirements.
+Other provinces have different requirements.

 Do you need a license for a mobility scooter in Ontario?